How to Avoid Common Errors When Advocating with Data

 Is this advocacy data?

-All data can be used for advocacy, but data generated with advocacy as its sole purpose often does not withstand scrutiny.
-Advocacy data are data that are collected and analyzed in a way that seeks to prove a point that has already been made but needs data to support it.
+Advocates can use all data for advocacy.
+Though data generated with advocacy as its sole purpose often does not withstand scrutiny.
+Advocacy data are collected and analyzed in a way that seeks to prove a point in support of it.
 Often, such data are collected to support the position that: a) the arts are a major part of an economy; b) the arts are growing–in economic terms–from year to year; and c) participation in the arts is growing.
 There are advocacy data sets in circulation that support these positions; however, there are more credible data sets that do not support these positions.

 Advocates who use advocacy data are bargaining away their long-term credibility.
 More often than not, these data sets and the analyses that emerge from them are created to support advocacy positions rather than to measure a phenomenon scientifically.
 Such data might help with a short-term advocacy push but, when scrutinized carefully, will not hold up in the long term and ultimately will harm the reputation of the advocates using them.

 Below is a table of some of the major sources of data available to arts advocates today.
-Each of the sources can be used to advocate; however, you will find that the sources have different qualities and need to be used for different purposes.
+You can use each of the sources to advocate; however, you will find that the sources have different qualities and need to be used for different purposes.
 Advocates should use data with knowledge of what the data are, how the data were collected, and just what the data are reporting.
 Not knowing these factors is an invitation to a long-term rocky relationship with elected officials and their staffs.